 "Lucy," I said, making my voice as sweet as possible, "Your dear cousin here wanted me to tell you that he said hello.
 Clearly he's too lazy to walk over and do it himself, so he asked me to tell you for him."

 "See?
 That wasn't so hard," Louis said, coming in and sitting down across from me.

 "You can't-" I bit down on my tongue again, stopping myself from telling him to get as far away from us as possible.

-"Can't what?" he asked, cocking his head to the side.
+"Can't what?" he asked innocently, cocking his head to the side.

-"No, we're going to visit Mum's parents in France, I think," he said, still not taking his eyes off of me.
+"No, we're going to visit Mum's parents in France, I think," he said, still not taking his eyes off of me as he answered.

 "Is something wrong?"
 I asked, as he continued to stare, blinking his dark eyes lazily.

 "You know, you're actually very pretty when you aren't spitting fire."

 "I don't know if that was supposed to be a compliment, but I'm not thanking you for it," I said, frowning.

 "And the fire is back.
 It's a pity that it's so soon.
 I was enjoying having a moment to look at you without having to get past the flames," he said, and I could hear that laughter in his voice.